aquafadas-com/gulp-smartling/README.md

 ```

 #### Upload the message source to the Smartling service
-This task takes a path as input, specifying the message source to be uploaded.
+This task takes a file path as input, specifying the message source to be uploaded.

 ```javascript
 const gulp = require('gulp');